michael2012z/BitBible/markdown/Etheridge/files/Col.md

 5. Put to death, then, your members that are upon the earth: fornication, uncleanness, and passions, and evil desires, and covetousness, which itself is idolatry.

-6. For on account of these cometh the anger of Aloha upon the sons of disobedience.Or, perverseness.
+6. For on account of these cometh the anger of Aloha upon the sons of disobedience.

 7. In these also you walked aforetime, when you were conversant in them.